 - Choose your words closely.
 When speaking to a loved one about changes associated with COVID-19, it’s important to keep it very simple, utilizing a calm and reassuring tone.
 Beth Kallmyer, Vice President of Care and Support at the Alzheimer’s Association, suggests statements such as, “We have to stay inside because that’s most safe for us, but we’ll do it together.
 I’ll be with you and we’ll be okay.”

 - Be sure to have a backup plan.
 If you contract COVID-19 yourself, or experience another medical problem that would stop you from safely providing help for a senior loved one with dementia, it is critical to have a strategy in place for who could take over to fulfill your caregiving responsibilities.
 A skilled home care agency, like Seniorcorp, is the ideal choice, with professional aides who are trained in specialized Alzheimer’s care.

 Allow Seniorcorp to help you.
 Our highly qualified dementia caregivers are fully trained and experienced in both adhering to proper protocol pertaining to decreasing the risk for contracting coronavirus, as well as in the specialized kind of care that’s most effective for anyone with dementia.
-Call us at 757-640-0557 for additional care tips for Alzheimer’s and to schedule an assessment for home care in Virginia Beach and surrounding areas.
+Call us at 757-640-0557 for additional care tips for Alzheimer’s and to schedule an assessment to learn more about our top-rated at home care in Virginia Beach and the surrounding areas.